alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 # Comparison of the three methodologies in a simulation

 It is not obvious which method performs better on this dataset.
 So, we run a simulation of 1000 iterations each time we are going to randomly split the dataset into train and test.
-Then we build our models based on the train sets and test their performances on the test sets. the results we be stored in a matrix and after the simulation will be visualized.
+Then we build our models based on the train sets and test their performances on the test sets. the results are stored in a matrix and after the simulation will be visualized.

 So, the simulation for the defined methodologies is going to be like this.

 ``` r
 PosX = X[Y==1,]